30 KiB

 Creating Access Rquests

-).
-This role allows you to see the Role screen and ssh into all nodes. - Create another role with limited permissions (defined below as
+1. Create a role with limited permissions (defined below as allow-roles).
+This role allows you to see the Role screen and ssh into all nodes.

-).
-This role session expires in 4 minutes, allows you to see Users screen, and denies access to all nodes. - Create another role with no permissions other than being able to create requests (defined below as
+3. Create another role with no permissions other than being able to create requests (defined below as default)

-) - Create a user with role
+4. Create a user with role default assigned

-assigned - Create a few requests under this user to test pending/approved/denied state.
+5. Create a few requests under this user to test pending/approved/denied state.

 kind: role